Summaries

 On average significant estimates may never get close to the true effect.

 IV only uses part of the variation in the treatment, the portion explained by the instrument.
-When the “strength” of the instrument is low, the IV is imprecise.
+When the “strength” of the instrument is low, the IV is imprecise and can induce exaggeration.

 A “naive” OLS can, on average, produce significant estimates that are closer to the true effect than the IV.

-In DiD event studies, the variation used to identify an effect sometimes only comes from a limited number of treated observations.
+When leveraging exogenous shocks, the variation sometimes only comes from a limited number of treated observations.
 Power can thus be low and estimates inflated.

 A systematic reporting of pre and post analysis power calculations in observational studies would help gauge the risk of falling into this low power trap.